astronomer/docs/learn/deferrable-operators.md

 As tasks are raised into a deferred state, triggers are registered in the triggerer.
 You can set the number of concurrent triggers that can run in a single triggerer process with the [`default_capacity`](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#triggerer) configuration setting in Airflow.
 This config can also be set with the `AIRFLOW__TRIGGERER__DEFAULT_CAPACITY` environment variable.
 The default value is `1000`.

-### Enable deferrable mode
+### Use deferrable versions of operators

-Many Airflow operators (e.g. the [TriggerDagRunOperator](https://registry.astronomer.io/providers/apache-airflow/versions/latest/modules/TriggerDagRunOperator) or the [WasbBlobSensor](https://registry.astronomer.io/providers/apache-airflow-providers-microsoft-azure/versions/latest/modules/WasbBlobSensor)) can be set to run in deferrable mode using the `deferrable` parameter.
-You can learn if the operator you want to use has a `deferrable` parameter by looking at the list of operator parameters in the [Astronomer Registry](https://registry.astronomer.io/).
+Many Airflow operators, such as the [TriggerDagRunOperator](https://registry.astronomer.io/providers/apache-airflow/versions/latest/modules/TriggerDagRunOperator) and the [WasbBlobSensor](https://registry.astronomer.io/providers/apache-airflow-providers-microsoft-azure/versions/latest/modules/WasbBlobSensor)), can be set to run in deferrable mode using the `deferrable` parameter.
+You can check if the operator you want to use has a `deferrable` parameter in the [Astronomer Registry](https://registry.astronomer.io/).

-To set all tasks defined with an operator that has a `deferrable` parameter in your Airflow instance to use deferrable mode, set the Airflow config `operators.default_deferrable` to `True`.
+To always use the deferrable version of an operator if it's available, set the Airflow config `operators.default_deferrable` to `True`.
 You can do so by defining the following environment variable in your Airflow environment:

 ```text
 AIRFLOW__OPERATORS__DEFAULT_DEFERRABLE=True
 ```

+After you set the variable, all operators with a `deferrable` parameter will run as their deferrable version by default.
 You can override the config setting at the operator level using the `deferrable` parameter directly:

 ```python
 trigger_dag_run = TriggerDagRunOperator(